Integrate Contrast Security ADR with Splunk

 Select Upload.

-After installation, you should see the Contrast Security ADR for Splunk app in the apps dropdown.
+After installation, you will see the Contrast Security ADR for Splunk app in the apps dropdown.

 Step 2: Set up Splunk CIM